 Wear it for at least a month to notice its difference.

-Whoop 3.0 Fitness Band to monitor and improve HRV
+Whoop 3.0 or 4.0 Fitness Band to monitor and improve HRV

-The hype behind Whoops is warranted as it’s completely changed the way many of us approach to exercise and recovery.
+The hype behind Whoops is warranted, as it’s completely changed how many of us approach to exercise and recovery.